MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 Following is an equivalent query, using the `Sum` combinator.
 Here, `Sum(X)` produces the same output as `Each(X >> Sum)`.
-Although `Sum(X)` performs numerical aggregation, it is not an aggregate query since its input is treated elementwise.

     unitknot[OneTo(3) >> Sum(OneTo(It))]
     #=>